GNU-Ymir/Documentations/en/advanced/README.md

 understand the error message you might get when you try to move data from one variable to another.

-It is important to understand that *Ymir* is a high level programming language, and that you will never have to worry about memory management (memory leaks), the language using a garbage collector.
+*Ymir* is a high level programming language, thus there is no need to worry about memory management (memory leaks), the language using a garbage collector.
 However, in terms of mutability and access rights, the language provides an expressive system for managing memory movements.

 ## Standard and Aliasable types